 Research Interests:

-Corporate Finance, Structural Estimation, Corporate Investment, Mergers and Acquisitions, Corporate Governance, Banking, Financial Intermediation, Macro-finance, Innovation and Growth.
+Corporate Finance, Structural Estimation, Corporate Investment, Mergers and Acquisitions, Corporate Governance, Financial Intermediation, Macro-finance, Innovation and Growth.

 Working Papers:

-Investor Demand, Firm Investment, and Capital Misallocation, with Jaewon Choi, Yufeng Wu, and Mahyar Kargar.
+with Jaewon Choi, Yufeng Wu, and Mahyar Kargar.

-Abstract: Fluctuations in investor demand dramatically affect firms' valuation and access to capital.
+Abstract: Fluctuations in investor demand significantly affect firms' valuation and access to capital.
 To quantify their real effects, we develop a dynamic investment model, incorporating both the demand and supply sides of capital.
 Strong investor demand relaxes financial constraints and facilitates equity issuance and investment, while weak demand encourages opportunistic share repurchases, crowding out investment.
 We estimate the model using indirect inference, matching the endogenous relationship between investor demand and firm policies.
 Our estimation reveals that demand fluctuations are an important driver of firm-level investment and economy-wide capital misallocation, accounting for 23.8% of dispersion in MPK and 22.3% of productivity losses.

 Keywords: investor demand, firm investment, capital misallocation, structural estimation, market timing.

 Are Markups Too High?
-Competition, Strategic Innovation, and Industry Dynamics, with Laurent Cavenaile and Murat Alp Celik.
+Competition, Strategic Innovation, and Industry Dynamics

 Conferences and Seminars: MWM 2019, CEPR 2019, SED 2021, NBER Summer Institute, NFA 2021, RCEA Growth, Innovation and Entrepreneurship Conference, Virtual Growth and Innovation Seminar Series.